fdac/Project2/README.md

 srt = sorted (fwsC, key = lambda x: x[1], reverse=True)[0:10]
 for f in srt:
   print f[0] + ' has ' + str (f[1]) + " followers"

+Output:
+ubernostrum has 398 followers
+sjl has 326 followers
+ianb has 270 followers
+mitsuhiko has 253 followers
+jespern has 240 followers
+dhellmann has 182 followers
+jezdez has 158 followers
+homakov has 151 followers
+BruceEckel has 137 followers
+geckofx has 118 followers

 ```
+It appears that .2M users of BB (vs 9.5M for GH)
+can provide at most .4K followers (vs 20K for GH), or
+a maximum of 2 followers per K users in BB (vs maximum of
+2 followers per K users in GH).
+Hmm...
+Should this law be named?

 Instructions for Project2b